terraform-google-modules/terraform-google-service-accounts/examples/single_service_account/README.md

-# Simple Example
+# Single Service Account

-This example illustrates how to use the `service-accounts` module.
+This example illustrates how to use the `service-accounts` module to generate a single service account.

 [^]: (autogen_docs_start)